MrLyn20/MrLyn20.github.io/_posts/2023-04-16-Social work practice with community.md

 Social workers can help build the capacity of individuals to engage in community interventions in many ways.
 At the interpersonal level, social workers emphasize collaboration with both clients and community members to optimize rights, strengths, and capabilities.
 Social workers discuss power and control with clients and community members to increase awareness of these dynamics in everyday life and in community activities.
 As first suggested by Paulo Freire (1973), educating people about social conditions, patterns of resource distribution, oppression, and other social and environmental realities, and using respectful discussion and questioning, can help and support people to engage in collective action.

-==Social workers strive to provide evidence-based interventions in community practice==.
+**Social workers strive to provide evidence-based interventions in community practice**.
 Creating a body of research to inform evidence-based practice has proven challenging due to the complexity of community interventions, the difficulties of community research, and many organizations’ lack of capacity to engage in research.
 Yet social workers must conduct or locate research before intervening.
 Quick Guide 37 lists sample resources for locating evidence on community practice interventions.
 Exhibit 11.6 provides research findings about the most effective community intervention activities that social workers undertake (Ohmer & Korr, 2006).

 Social workers also engage in social planning efforts when they participate in proposing that elected officials or human service planning councils take action.
 They engage by writing letters, testifying to committees, becoming members of planning committees, and/or organizing others to lobby planning councils.
 As part of that process, social workers can carefully create opportunities for community members to participate so that their participation is meaningful and effective, rather than a token effort to “involve” residents.
 For example, social workers can invite community residents to testify at public hearings about proposals to close schools in their neighborhoods and help prepare them to testify.
 Social workers can also seek resident involvement in neighborhood committees and work to ensure that residents can voice their opinions, participate fully in decision-making, and assist to implement decisions.
 Social workers can also make connections between people in disparate situations, so that the needs of individuals are connected to broader efforts and wider structures.
 For example, if a social worker encounters a resident whose child has lead poisoning, the social worker may be able to link this “case” to a broader “cause” of a community problem with lead poisoning due to the old housing stock in the neighborhood and the reluctance of landlords to remediate the lead in their units.
 Social workers can also invite residents to participate in community-wide efforts to alleviate and prevent the problem, such as lead paint screenings in schools and programs to help tenants test for lead paint in their apartments.